CodeItQuick/CodeItQuick.github.io/_posts/2023-10-28-thoughts-on-stories.md

    and making standard operating procedures (SOPs) would be a major antipattern for development as none of the tasks are routine enough.

 What makes a task hard to estimate?
-ChatGPT rates it difficult if it falls into the following dimensions

 1. Novel or Innovative Tasks
 2. Complex and Multifaceted Tasks